Make It 16 Incorporated v Attorney-General: Responses

+Extending suffrage for local elections

 In December 2022, the Hutt City, Kāpiti Coast District and Porirua City councils voted to endorse the Make It 16 campaign and to extend voting rights for local elections to 16- and 17-year-olds, joining the Wellington City Council who supported the move to lower the voting age in 2021.
 According to Stuff, "seventy-three elected councillors and mayors from councils across the country have signed a letter in support of Make It 16."

 On 13 March 2023, Prime Minister Chris Hipkins scrapped plans for legislation to lower the voting age in general elections, stating his plan to focus on lowering the voting age in local elections instead.

+On 6 June 2023, an independent panel reviewing New Zealand's electoral system recommended lowering the voting age to 16 years in addition to other reforms.

+In mid-August 2023, the Labour Government introduced the Electoral (Lowering Voting Age for Local Elections and Polls) Legislation Bill to lower the voting age to 16 years for local elections.
+While the proposed legislation was supported by Te Pāti Māori candidate Hana-Rawhiti Maipi-Clarke, Make It 16 co-director Thomas Brocherie, and Young Greens equity officer Johnny Bentley-Cribb, National MP Goldsmith defended retaining the voting age at 18 years.
+The Bill passed its first reading on 29 August during the last sitting week of Parliament prior to its dissolution before the 2023 New Zealand general election.
+The Lowering Voting Age Bill was subsequently referred to Parliament's justice select committee on 7 September 2023.

+On 26 January 2024, Local Government Minister Simeon Brown confirmed that the Government would halt plans to progress the previous Government's Lowering Voting Age Bill, ending plans to lower the voting age to 16 years for local council elections.

 Public opinion on the voting age

-In early October 2020, a 1 News Colmar Brunton poll found that 13% of respondents supported lowering the voting age to 16 years while 85% opposed the motion.
+In early October 2020, a 1News Colmar Brunton poll found that 13% of respondents supported lowering the voting age to 16 years while 85% opposed the motion.
 Segments most supportive of lowering the voting age were Green Party supporters and those in their 30s while segments most opposed to lowering the voting age were those aged over 70 years, National Party supporters, and Aucklanders.

 In late October 2022, the Taxpayers' Union and Auckland Ratepayers' Alliance released the results of a Curia Market Research poll of 1,000 eligible voters (over the age of 18), which found 74% of respondents opposed to lowering the voting age and 23% in favour.

 On 1 December 2022, The New Zealand Herald released the results of its own exclusive poll which found that 21% of respondents supported lowering the voting age to 16 years, whilst 79% opposed it.
 Polling reveals that support for lowering the voting age is the highest at 31% in 18–24-year-olds, with support decreasing in older age brackets up to 55–64-year-olds with only 12% supportive.